terraframe/lipermi/README.markdown

 Asynchronous RMI
 -------
 The only real change to the original LipeRMI API is the addition of a new method on Client:
+    /**
+     * Invokes a method on a remote object in an asynchronous manner.
+     *
+     * @param handler Your custom handler for when the response returns from the server.
+Your handler must implement the AsynchronousCallHandlerIF interface;
+     * @param timeout How long to wait before the call to the server times out, in milliseconds.
+     * @param remoteObject An object on a remote server, obtained by calling Client.getGlobal.
+     * @param method The java reflection method to invoke on the remote object.
+     * @param arguments Arguments for the method invocation.
+     */
     client.invokeAsynchronously(handler, timeout, remoteObject, method);

 If the invocation times out, a LipeRMITimeoutException will be passed as an argument to your onFailure handler.